mcpcpc/k1ss/wiki.md

 *   Character width does not exceed 80.
     An exception may be made for strings where a CR-LF cannot be reasonably placed or would impact readability (e.g. long URLs).
-*   All date/times formatted per ISO 8601.
+*   All date and time related strings formatted per ISO 8601.

 Article Index
 -------------